 3. Topic selection, format, and headlines

 The success of content marketing is very much dependent on the topic selection and giving proper headlines and subheads.
 It is better to work on broad topics and develop sub-themes on each of them.
-Within the topics, the writing strategy has to be evolved-whether it should be FAQs (Frequently Asked Questions) or ‘How to’ articles, opinion, data analysis, news analysis, trends, introducing and explaining concepts and so on.
+Within the topics, the writing strategy has to be evolved-whether it should be FAQs (Frequently Asked Questions) or ‘How to’ articles, opinion, data analysis, news analysis, trends, introducing and explaining concepts, and so on.
 Headlines are the most visible face of an article or blog post.
-Therefore, proper attention should be given to the construction of headline, it should be appealing, attractive and hold readers attention and entice him to open the article.
-Question headlines are appealing as they tend to address a particular issue the readers may be facing, Headlines should be longer not short, should address the audience needs, appeal to their self-interest, or enable the reader to do something, For eg, how to better clean the spots on your clothes?
+Therefore, proper attention should be given to the construction of the headline; it should be appealing attractive and hold readers’ attention and entice them to open the article.
+Question headlines are appealing as they tend to address a particular issue the readers may be facing; headlines should be longer, not short, should address the audience needs, appeal to their self-interest, or enable the reader to do something, For e.g., how to better clean the spots on your clothes?
 How to save on A/c electricity consumption costs?

 5. Keep content simple and straightforward